RawanAlharbi/website/content/publication/alharbi-2021-heatsight/index.md

 spatial, and temporal information in that environment.
 We achieve this by embedding five low-power thermal sensors in a pentahedron configuration, which captures a wide view of the wearer's body and the objects they interact with.
 We also design a battery life-saving mechanism that selectively powers only those sensors necessary for detection.
-With HeatSight, we unlock thermal as an egocentric modality for future interaction research.*"
+With HeatSight, we unlock thermal as an egocentric modality for future interaction research."
 publishDate: '2021-08-14T04:38:52.399838Z'
 authors:
 - Rawan Alharbi